haoliangw/haoliangw.github.io/wavelets.md

 * Minimum scale $s_J=\frac{x_1}{\lambda_{max}}$, so for $\lambda\in[0,\lambda_{max}]$, $g(s_J\lambda)$ behaves as the first part of $g(\lambda)$ (the monic power part).
 * $\lambda_{max}$ is given, $\lambda_{min}=\frac{\lambda_{max}}{K}$, where $K$ is a hyperparameter that controls to what extend we want to push our wavelet kernel $g(s_1\lambda)$ to the low frequency band.
 Bigger $K$ leads to bigger $s_1$, which corresponding to lower frequency band.

 ## Examples
 ### Swiss Roll

-The first example is a point cloud of 500 points that sampled from the "Swiss roll" function (a dataset commonly used in dimension reduction).
+The first example is a point cloud that sampled from the "Swiss roll" function (a 2D manifold commonly used in dimension reduction).
+It contains 500 points in $\mathbb{R}^3$, the edge weights are set to represent the Euclidean distance between vertices in $\mathbb{R}^3$.

 <div style="text-align: center">
 <img src="img/swiss-roll.png" width="600"/>